tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 {% endraw %}

-If you wanted more freedom to pull in data from another source, or compute it, then using a custom global data file will be what you want.
+If you wanted more freedom to pull in data from another source, or compute it.
+Then using a custom `.js` global data file will be what you want.
 Any data that is exported using `module.exports` will be available in the same fashion as data from a `.json` global data file.
 Below is a basic example of creating a custom global data file for use in templates.

 {% filename "customData.js" %}